Maria Cosway: Work in Napoleonic France

 Cosway also showed an interest in French politics.
 In 1797, then living on Oxford Street in London, she commissioned artist Francesco Cossia to create what was to be the first portrait of Napoleon seen in England.
 Cosway may have been the first person in Britain to see the face of Napoleon.
-Her commission of the portrait would later be called the "earliest recorded evidence of British admiration for Napoleon."
+Her commission of the portrait was later called the "earliest recorded evidence of British admiration for Napoleon."
 Later acquired by Sir John Soane, the painting is displayed in the Breakfast Room of Sir John Soane's Museum.

 While living in Paris between 1801 and 1803, Cosway copied the paintings of the Old Masters from the Louvre for publication as etchings in England.
 After the death of her daughter while she was in France, she did not finish the project.

 Maria Cosway met Napoleon while copying Napoleon Crossing the Alps by her friend David.
 She became close friends with Napoleon's uncle, Cardinal Joseph Fesch.
-During the Peace of Amiens, she gave British visitors tours of the Cardinal's art collection.
-One historian pointed out that her admiration for Napoleon may have been inspired by her then-lover Pasquale Paoli, a Corsican general in exile in London, who had been an associate of Bonaparte.
+During the Peace of Amiens, she gave British visitors tours of the cardinal's art collection.
+One historian pointed out that her admiration for Napoleon may have been inspired by her then-lover Pasquale Paoli, a Corsican general in exile in London, who had been an associate of Bonaparte's.